danjonweb/DataVis-Team88Project/DestExploreUI/README.md

 https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 #### To confrim your are ready
-Typing the following two commands into terminal should return version numbers
+Typing the following two commands into terminal should return version numbers.
+Note that Version 10.12.0 EXACTLY is required
 ```
 node -v
+v10.12.0
 ```
 ```
 npm -v